 Increasing Opportunities for Trail Use to Promote Physical Activity and Health Among Underserved Youth

 Step it Up!
 The Surgeon General’s Call to Action to Promote Walking and Walkable Communities highlights promoting program and policies to support walking through creation of or enhanced access to places for walking with informational outreach, social support, individually-adapted health behavior change programs, and community-wide campaigns.
 The Increasing Opportunities for Trail Use to Promote Physical Activity and Health Among Underserved Youth project aims to identify what is known about the benefits of trail use, effective interventions or programs to promote trail use among underserved youth, and the facilitators and barriers related to trail use as a health-enhancing behavior among youth.
-In June 2019, NCCOR completed a scientific review and program evaluation review to identify effective, promising, and emerging interventions and programs for increasing trail use among underserved youth.
-The subgroup is working on publishing results in 2020.
+In October 2020, NCCOR published Identification of Effective Programs to Improve Acess to and Use of Trails among Youth from Under-Resourced Communities: A Review in the International Journal of Environmental Research and Public Health.